surveyjs/builds/README.md

 # builds
 This repository is **obsolete** since v1.8.18, please use unpkg CDN instead.
-We keep these files and repository, so websites that uses SurveyJS Libraries can continue work.
+We keep these files and repository for compatibility reasons, so that websites that use SurveyJS Libraries can continue to work.

-You can use  unpkg CDN as the following to get the latest version: https://unpkg.com/{ npm-library-name }/{ file name }
+To get the latest version, you can use unpkg CDN as follows: https://unpkg.com/{ npm-library-name }/{ file name }

-To get the specific version you should use it as: To get the specific version you should use it as: https://unpkg.com/{ npm-library-name }@{ version }/{ file name }
+To get a specific version, you should use it as: https://unpkg.com/{ npm-library-name }@{ version }/{ file name }

 For example: https://unpkg.com/survey-jquery/survey.css

-Use the specific version as: https://unpkg.com/survey-jquery@1.8.22/survey.css
+Use a specific version as: https://unpkg.com/survey-jquery@1.8.22/survey.css

 The main javascript file can be get as: https://unpkg.com/survey-jquery